Personal Counselor

 Licensure

-• Must meet academic requirements to begin licensure as an LPC, LMFT, LCSW, or LADS in Oklahoma
+• Must meet academic requirements to begin licensure in Oklahoma

 Preferred Qualifications